Kano-MDM/Kano-MDM-information/README.md

-Kano MDM is a modern Master Data Management software product, with an extensive set of features for a successful implementation of complex MDM projects.
-It enables a single view of entities such as customers, patients, providers, members, citizens, locations, etc to be shared and updated - ensuring accurate data is leveraged across all business processes.
+<p>Kano MDM is a modern Master Data Management software product, with an extensive set of features for a successful implementation of complex MDM projects.
+It enables a single view of entities such as customers, patients, providers, members, citizens, locations, etc to be shared and updated - ensuring accurate data is leveraged across all business processes.</p>

-The combination of Kano MDM benefits and powerful, reliable analytical tools, turns disparate data into a strategic resource of the enterprise.
+<p>The combination of Kano MDM benefits and powerful, reliable analytical tools, turns disparate data into a strategic resource of the enterprise.</p>

- ##**Kano MDM supports 4 foundational implementation styles:**
+ <p>##**Kano MDM supports 4 foundational implementation styles:**</p>
 *Registry
 *Consolidation
 *Coexistence